🧭 Focusing on Independent Retail as a Strategy to Expand Your Brand into Channels Beyond Amazon

 ⚠️ No national reach or scale

 Still—when you’re learning retail from scratch, these drawbacks are features, not bugs.
+If done correctly, you can start shipping orders profitably from day one.
+You might not grow quickly, but you will grow sustainably.

 🧪 Why Start With Independent Retail?

 If you’ve never sold wholesale before, independents are where you build the muscle.
+They are the safe place to learn, and owners tend to be much more forthcoming with information or advice than corporate buyers.

-You get to test everything:
+In the mom & pops, you get to test everything:

 • MOQs, bundling, case pack structure